diffblue/gitlab/doc/user/usage_quotas.md

 Projects on GitLab SaaS have a 10GB storage limit on their Git repository and LFS storage.
 Once namespace-level storage limits are enforced, the project limit will be removed.
 A namespace has either a namespace-level storage limit or a project-level storage limit, but not both.

-When a project's repository reaches the quota, the project is locked.
+When a project's repository and LFS reaches the quota, the project is locked.
 You cannot push changes to a locked project.
 To monitor the size of each repository in a namespace, including a breakdown for each project, you can [view storage usage](#view-storage-usage).
-To allow a project's repository to exceed the free quota you must purchase additional storage.
+To allow a project's repository and LFS to exceed the free quota you must purchase additional storage.
 For more details, see [Excess storage usage](#excess-storage-usage).

 ## View storage usage